Tovli/Tovli/README.md

 🤝 Yes!
 Shoot me a message if you have a project you'd like help with.

 ### What can I ask you about? 🤔
-💪 Best-practices for Git Workflows, C#, and Architecture
+💪 Best-practices for Git Workflows, system design, strategic thinking, C#, and Architecture

 How podcasts and programming are both used to tell stories